Saving the Appearances: An evolution of phenomena correlative to an evolution of consciousness

-It is critical to note that Barfield's thesis and intentions in the book, looked at in close enough detail, do not really commit him to accepting the view that all that is present independently of human awareness is what physics describes of a subatomic world.
+Barfield's thesis and intentions in the book, looked at in close enough detail, do not commit him to accepting the view that all that is present independently of human awareness is what physics describes of a subatomic world.
 Rather, he is positioned to entertain his fundamental thesis when he merely allows that what "underlies" the phenomena is at least provisionally somewhat different from and other than the phenomena (this means, for example, that what "underlies" phenomena could include, in addition to the subatomic world, a non-physical, pre-physical, or spiritual world of "potentia").
 Barfield's thesis also depends on recognizing, as virtually every form of cognitive science, psychology, and recent philosophy does recognize, that perception of a coherent phenomenal world of experience is to a great extent dependent on some kind of organizing activity working in or via the percipient.
 The activity in question is mostly unconscious, and is or resembles a kind of thinking.

 When assuming the absence of human percipients (for example in the pre-human past), Barfield says we should no longer naively speak of the world as if phenomena like those of human beings were present.
 Yet archaeologists and evolutionary biologists still do so all the time, forgetting what physics has been telling us.